Midnight Cowboy: Legacy

 The song Crazy Annie from the album Any Way That You Want Me by Evie Sands and co-written by Chip Taylor was inspired by the film.

+The Muppet character Rizzo the Rat was named after Ratso Rizzo by creator Steve Whitmire.

 The final scene on the bus was parodied in the Seinfeld episode "The Mom & Pop Store".
 Jon Voight guest stars in the episode as himself.

 Australian singer-songwriter Vance Joy references the film in his song Riptide.

 The making of the film, as well as the time it was made, is subject of the 2022 documentary feature Desperate Souls, Dark City and the Legend of Midnight Cowboy by Nancy Buirski.

+The season two episode of the animated series Futurama entitled "Brannigan, Begin Again" would parody the famous scene where Zapp Brannigan has to live his life as a gigolo, and would even include the film's theme, "Everybody's Talkin'" by Harry Nilsson.

+While developing the Marvel Cinematic Universe television series Wonder Man, co-creator Destin Daniel Cretton pitched the series to Marvel Studios as inspired by Midnight Cowboy, specifically in the depiction of an unlikely, budding friendship between struggling actors Simon Williams and Trevor Slattery in the same vein as the dynamic between Joe and Rico.